thisisavoiid/thisisavoiid/README.md

 ### Hey, I'm Jonathan 👋<br><br>

-I’m a **Games Programming (Advanced Diploma) student at SAE Institute Bochum** with a passion for turning ideas into interactive, functional, and creative solutions.
-My interests span **coding, music production, and innovative tech projects**, from building practical tools and bots to experimenting with game logic and immersive systems.<br><br>
+I’m a Games Programming (Advanced Diploma) student at SAE Institute Bochum with a passion for turning ideas into interactive, functional, and creative solutions.
+My interests span coding, music production, and innovative tech projects, from building practical tools and bots to experimenting with game logic and immersive systems.<br><br>

 Some of my key projects and experiences include:<br>

-* Designing **custom Discord bots** with robust configuration and modular systems.<br>
+* Designing custom Discord bots with robust configuration and modular systems.<br>
-* Setting up **local Linux servers** for personal automation and development workflows.<br>
+* Setting up local Linux servers for personal automation and development workflows.<br>
-* Creating **efficient and interactive code structures** for games, utilities, and creative projects.<br><br>
+* Creating efficient and interactive code structures for games, utilities, and creative projects.<br><br>

-I thrive at the intersection of logic and creativity, focusing on precision, scalability, and usability — whether that’s in **game mechanics, software development, or sound design**.<br><br>
+I thrive at the intersection of logic and creativity, focusing on precision, scalability, and usability.
+Whether that’s in game mechanics, software development, or sound design.<br><br>

 🧠 Lifelong learner.  <br>
 💻 Passionate builder.  <br>